b-hexsoul/b-hexsoul/README.md

 ### About me 🙋‍♂️
 <div>
   <p>Full stack software engineer with a diverse professional background.
 Previous experience as a finance analyst working cross-functionally in teams and across business units to help drive business goals.
 Experience managing multiple projects with deadlines.
 Previously a registered nurse using communication skills to develop trust and work through conflict with colleagues and familes.
 I am now building things @ Archbright</p>
-  <p>Dedicated to learning new things.
-Enjoys solving problems.
-Desires a collaborative, inclusive team with a focus on making an impact.
-Interested in learning how to scale applications, TypeScript, design patterns.</p>
 </div>

 ### What keeps me busy 😄